Resources

 Anki

 The most popular flashcard software is Anki.
 Anki is popular due to its free desktop and android app, large community, functionality, customisability, and clean interface.
 The flipside is that there can be a fairly steep learning curve, depending on what you want to do with it.
+For this, the manual will be crucial.

 Settings